solid red star

 Boveda packs.
 These humidity packs are common in the cannabis world because of the way they control humidity in sealed containers.
 With Boveda packs, cannabis lasts longer, retains more terpenes and cannabinoids, and stays sticky.
 Boveda helps combat humidity build-up from temperature fluctuations and can keep your bud from growing mold.

 Lockable stash box.
-Whether you’ve got roommates with sticky fingers, curious kids, or want to keep your stash a secret, a lockable stash box ensures that no one but yourself has access to your products.
+Whether you’ve got curious kids, roommates with sticky fingers, or a big desire to keep your stash secret, a lockable stash box ensures that no one but yourself has access to your products.

 Tips for storing cannabis flower

-Larger amounts of flower will need more care to remain fresh, so we recommend including Boveda humidity control packs in large flower quantities.
+Larger amounts of flower will need more care to remain fresh, so we recommend adding Boveda humidity control packs to large flower quantities.

 Keep pre-rolls and joints in a “doob tube” to preserve potency.